-April marks the start of Earth Month each year, and with all that's happening in our world right now, it's more important than ever to remember that you can (and should!) appreciate any chance to celebrate this beautiful planet we get to call home.
-The past few months have sparked a lot of interest in the sustainability movement, and now more than ever, people are beginning to look closer at their consumer habits and how they can make a more positive impact on the world around them.
-Whether that means reducing single-use plastic, switching to sustainable clothing brands or choosing organic foods, there are many ways to become better advocates for our planet, and we’re excited to walk you through a few of our favorites.
+With all that's happening in our world right now, it's more important than ever to remember that you can (and should!) appreciate any chance to celebrate this beautiful planet we get to call home.
+There has been a lot of interest in the sustainability movement, and now more than ever, people are beginning to look closer at their consumer habits and how they can make a more positive impact on the world around them.
+Whether that means reducing single-use plastic, switching to sustainable clothing brands or choosing organic foods, there are many ways to become better advocates for our planet, and I'm excited to walk you through a few of my favorites.

 1. Choose Sustainable Clothing Brands